DelroyGayle/TIMELINESP1/README.md

 * I tested that the pages work in both Chrome and Firefox
 * I confirmed that this project is responsive and functions correctly on all standard screen sizes using the browser's DevTools device toolbars.
-* I confirmed that the navigation, header, contact us and page contents are all readable and easy to understand.
+* I confirmed that the navigation, header, Contact Us form and page contents are all readable and easy to understand.
 * I have confirmed that the form works.
 That is, each mandatory field requires entries; the email field will only accept email addresses with the @ symbol.
 * I have confirmed that the submit button works.